We hope you’ll benefit from our guest contributor’s summer self-care tips!

 Preventing and treating Raynaud’s attacks takes acute attention and preparation, however, small steps like remembering gloves when you go to work, using insulated drinking cups, and taking part in activities that help relieve stress, can make a BIG difference.
 For more summer coping strategies, check out our post on Swimming Tips for People with Raynaud’s.

 How do you manage Raynaud’s during the summer?
-We’d love to hear your ideas!
+We’d love to hear your summer self-care ideas!

 Joe Fleming is the President at ViveHealth.com.
 Interested in all things related to living a healthy lifestyle, he enjoys sharing and expressing his passion through writing.
 Working to motivate others and defeat aging stereotypes, Joe uses his writing to help all people overcome the obstacles of life.
 Covering topics that range from physical health, wellness, and aging all the way to social, news, and inspirational pieces…the goal is help others “rebel against age”.